Microsoft profit, sales top estimates on strong cloud demand

 Microsoft’s third-quarter profit and sales surpassed projections, fueled by resilient corporate demand for its mainstay cloud-computing software and services.
-Shares jumped 5% in late trading.

 Profit was $2.45 a share in the period ended in March, and sales rose 7.1% to $52.9 billion, the software maker said in a statement Tuesday.
 That compared with analysts’ average estimate for $2.24 a share in earnings and $51 billion in revenue, according to a Bloomberg survey.